k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: add null check for mdef in explum()
 - Fix: remove shop cost fix for pricing exploit that no longer exists
 - Fix: use-after-free when fountain dipping
+- Fix: wishing for a helm of telepathy / gauntlets of fumbling